-(8) The signature of a notarial officer certifying a notarial act may not be deemed evidence to show that the notarial officer had knowledge of the contents of the record so signed, other than those specific contents which constitute the signature, execution, acknowledgment, oath, affirmation, affidavit, verification or other act which the signature of that notarial officer chronicles.
+(9) The signature of a notarial officer certifying a notarial act may not be deemed evidence to show that the notarial officer had knowledge of the contents of the record so signed, other than those specific contents which constitute the signature, execution, acknowledgment, oath, affirmation, affidavit, verification or other act which the signature of that notarial officer chronicles.

 SECTION 17.
+Official Seal.
 (1) Every notary public appointed and commissioned must procure, at his own expense, a suitable official seal.
 The official seal of a notary public must:

 (a) Include the notary public’s name, jurisdiction, commission expiration date and other information required by the Secretary of State; and